pkp/pkp-docs/learning-omp/3.5/press-setup.md

 ### Masthead

-Enter and edit information about your press, including press name, editorial team, and about the press.
-All Masthead information will appear under pages in the About menu on your press website.
+Under Press Settings > Masthead, you can enter and edit key publishing and press details, including.
+All Masthead information will appear under the pages in the About menu on your press website.

+While a section is provided for adding editorial board, OMP 3.5 can now automatically compile a list of editorial board members, replacing the need to manually document the members of your team.
+Simply select which roles should be captured in the masthead and configure start and end dates for board members.

+To select which roles should be captured in the masthead:
+- Navigate to Users & Roles and select the "Roles" tab
+- Find the role you want to be captured in the masthead
+- Under "Role Options", enable the option "Consider role in masthead list"
+- Select the option to automatically include anyone with this role on the list of Editorial Board members.

+You can learn more about assigning users roles and toggling the display of individual users in the list of Editorial Board members in the [User Accounts chapter](./user-accounts).
+You can view the Editorial Masthead at any time by visiting your press website and selecting "Editorial Masthead" from the "About Menu".
+You can view a history of previous editorial members by clicking "View Editorial History".

 ### Contact